jamuraa/base0.net/_posts/2011-10-23-october-diet-report.markdown

 The low-carb diet itself has gone completely out of the window lately.
-I wasn't even trying to keep it while I was on vacation, and I kindof kept not keeping it after we returned from the vacation.
+I wasn't even trying to keep it while I was on vacation, and I kind of kept not keeping it after we returned from the vacation.
 I have still been keeping track of my calories when I can, and trying to overestimate when I can't keep track of what exactly I am eating.
 It continually is a struggle, because Diana is a great cook, and we have